 So make sure to take care of grease regularly.

 Schedule Daily and Monthly Oven Cleanings

 There’s no doubt that professional kitchens are busy.
 When you skip daily chores for commercial-grade oven maintenance leads to problems in the long term.
-According to the cleaning software for business assistant Workerver, the best solution for restaurant owners is scheduling hygiene and disinfection treatments on a yearly contract with a specialised company.
+The best solution for restaurant owners is scheduling hygiene and disinfection treatments on a yearly contract with a specialised company.

 Unless one would rather instead: